 - an engraved award

-- publication on our website and in a linen-bound mini publication available in The Oxford Collection of hotels.
+- publication on our website and in a linen-bound mini publication available in The Oxford Collection’s two 5-star hotels.

 - a professional audio recording of their story produced by The Story Player uploaded onto the Mogford Prizes website.